wrewsama/cs2106-teaching-lab-docs/lab1.md

 **Demo 2**
 1. Compile your program using the command you gave in Question 3.3
-2. Run valgrind - should have 0 errors
+2. Run valgrind - should have 0 errors / leaks
 3. Run the program - should match the output in the question paper
 4. Show me your `llist.c` code

 **Demo 3**
+1. **Modify `testdir.c` to delete all the remaining files from the hashtable** (the given one doesn't delete them which results in a memory leak)
-1. Compile your program (_don't forget the `-g` flag!_)
+2. Compile your program (_don't forget the `-g` flag!_)
-2. Run valgrind - should have 0 errors
+3. Run valgrind - should have 0 errors / leaks
-3. Run the program - should match the output in the question paper
+4. Run the program - should match the output in the question paper
-4. Show me your `dir.c` code
+5. Show me your `dir.c` code